|

 The Pines

-... of world wide economic importance as a source of timber and pulp for paper.
-Conifer features Leaves, simple (not-pinnate), highly-reduced and generally evergreen Male & female reproductive organs borne in cones ( ... the Caribbean.
-It is native to the Bahamas, Cuba and Central America.
-It bears needle-like leaves in clusters of three.
-Click at right for Caribbean Pine handout HTML, pdf Most pines have ...
+... world wide economic importance as a source of timber and pulp for paper.
+Conifer features Leaves, simple (not-pinnate), highly-reduced and generally evergreen Male & female reproductive organs borne in cones ( ... in the conifers.
+It is typically a woody plant with highly reduced, non-pinnate leaves.
+Microspores and megaspores are produced by cones and all conifers are monoecious.
+The gametophyte ...

 scitec.uwichill.edu.bb